SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/state-observation/state-observation-article.md

 To minimize unnecessary UI refreshes, keep subscriptions scoped to the smallest required view hierarchy.
 Here’s how to optimize:

 - Use `View/_debugBodyCounter()` (from the PillarboxCore framework) to identify excessive view refreshes.
-- Move high-frequency updates (e.g. progress tracking with small intervals or explicit ``SwiftUICore/View/onReceive(player:assign:to:)`` subscriptions) into smaller subviews.
+- Move high-frequency updates (e.g., progress tracking with small intervals or explicit ``SwiftUICore/View/onReceive(player:assign:to:)`` subscriptions) into smaller subviews.
 - Recheck your layout with `View/_debugBodyCounter()` after implementing optimizations.

 > Note:  Refer to <doc:optimizing-custom-layouts> for detailed optimization techniques.